The Perfect 10-Days in Portugal Itinerary (Without a Car)

 Most people will tell you to do a road trip in Portugal in order to see it all, but I spent 10 days in Portugal, and was able to get around just fine using trains, buses, and my own two feet.
 In fact, if it's your first visit to Portugal, I would recommend seeing it just like I did.

 If you're interested in copying my 10-day Portugal itinerary, read on for all the details (or get a printable version here)!
-It covers Lisbon and Porto, plus several day trips to places like Sintra and Braga.
+It covers Lisbon and Porto, plus several day trips to places like Sintra, Braga, and the Douro Valley, and does NOT require a rental car!

 Tram in Lisbon, Portugal